 Retargeting has been around for nearly a decade, and it’s here to stay.
 Why?
 Because it works.
 Retargeting allows you to serve ads to people who have already been exposed to your brand.
 Keep a close eye on your analytics, though — you don’t want to oversaturate potential customers and cause the dreaded “banner blindness.”
 And always be testing: consider swapping out calls to action, changing your benefit statements, or showcasing different products or devices.

 Audience segmentation is all about digital, but which channel is most effective?
 The answer is to take a multichannel approach, placing your ads where physicians spend the most time researching clinical content.

 The latest Kantar Media Sources & Interactions data confirms that journals are still king when it comes to content: A whopping 97% of physicians report that they read the current issue of medical journals.
 The data also finds that digital marketing is effective, and that more and more physicians are reading the digital versions of journals.
-And did you know that segmented email campaigns receive 101% more clicks than non-segmented campaigns?
-Plus, a recent survey found that the conversion rate for targeted online ads is 6.8%, compared to just 2.8% for non-targeted ads.
+And did you know that segmented email campaigns yield a 90.7% higher click-through rate than non-segmented campaigns?

 Bottom line: As HCPs continue to seek out useful, educational, and informative content across multiple devices and channels, marketers must find new ways to deliver the right message to the right audience on the right platform.
 By using audience segmentation to group physicians into highly specialized clusters, you can directly address their individual needs and solve their unique problems.
 If you also find out where your audience spends the most time and what content resonates with them, you’re well on your way to providing a more meaningful ad experience and increasing ROI.